-Maxing out direct subsidized and unsubsidized loans first is advisable as these come with the best interest rates and most borrower protections.
+Maxing out direct subsidized and unsubsidized loans first is advisable as these come with the best student loan interest rate, repayment plans, and borrower protections.
 But those loans have limits.
-Once they're met, private loans and Parent PLUS loans are the primary options for undergrads.
+Once they're met, there are only two primary options for undergrads: private loans and Parent PLUS loans.

 Parent PLUS loans are available through the Department of Education if students complete the Free Application for Federal Student Aid (FAFSA).
 Graduate students can also qualify for Grad PLUS loans in their own name but undergrads can't.
-However, while PLUS loans are federal student loans, they're available only if you don't have adverse credit — and they don't offer all the advantages direct loans do.
+However, while a PLUS loan is a federal loan, they're available only if you don't have adverse credit — and they don't offer all the advantages direct loans do.

-Borrowers can pause payments on PLUS loans by putting them into deferment or forbearance.
+Borrowers can pause payments on PLUS loans by putting them into student loan deferment or forbearance.
 And public service loan forgiveness (PSLF) is available after 120 on-time payments on an income-driven plan.
-There's also a choice of repayment plans, including graduated and extended plans to lower payments.
+There's also a choice of loan repayment plans, including graduated and extended plans to lower payments.

-Unfortunately, PLUS loans are costly – the Parent PLUS loan interest rate is currently 7.08 percent and there's a 4.236 percent origination fee.
-Likewise, parents can't qualify for income-based repayment or PSLF without consolidating their loans with the Department of Education first.
-Borrowers who extend their repayment time also end up paying more due to years of added interest costs (a student loan calculator can help you see how much more).
+Unfortunately, PLUS loans are costly.
+The Parent PLUS loan interest rate is currently 7.08% and there's a 4.236% origination fee.
+Likewise, parents can't qualify for income-based loan repayment or PSLF without consolidating their school loans with the Department of Education first.
+Borrowers who extend their loan repayment time also end up paying more due to years of added interest costs (a student loan calculator can help you see how much more).

-If you have strong credit and qualify for a low-interest private loan with no origination fee, this option can be much more affordable than PLUS loans.
-However, loan forgiveness isn't available and there are fewer options in cases of financial hardship.
-Repayment terms won't change without refinancing and forbearance, if available, usually allows payments to be paused for a much shorter time.
+Private student loans can be much more affordable than PLUS loans if you have strong credit and qualify for a low-interest student loan with no origination fee.
+However, student loan forgiveness isn't available and there are fewer options in cases of financial hardship.
+Student loan repayment terms won't change without refinancing and forbearance, if available, usually allows payments to be paused for a much shorter time.